samcaulfield/PML_IDE/README.md

 * In the system-specific file explorer choose the file you wish to open in the editor.
 The file will be copied into PML Studio and can be edited.
 This does not modify the file on your system.
 * To download a file, Click `File > Save to disk`.
+You will be prompted with a dialog for entering the file name.
+Upon submitting the file name your browser may present you with more dialogs, follow them as is the case for your browser.
 If your browser prompts you with a choice to open or save the file, select "save".
-The default file name is "file.pml".
 The browser will save the file in the directory normally used for downloads.
+Alternatively, press Ctrl-S in Ace mode or C-x C-s in Emacs mode.

 **Syntax analysis**